The best wearable and smart home technology to help you sleep

 Smart speakers and displays

 Both the Amazon Echo and Google/Nest Home product ranges provide access to catalogues of calming sounds to help you drift off at night.

-If you own a Google Home smart speaker, there are 15 effects to choose from, including running water, a crackling fireplace, rain, thunderstorms, and white noise.
+If you own a Google or Nest smart speaker or display, there are 15 effects to choose from, including running water, a crackling fireplace, rain, thunderstorms, and white noise.
 All you have to do is say: "Hey Google, help me relax" to hear a sound at random, or ask for a specific sound by saying: "Hey Google, play [name] sounds."

 The full list of ambient sounds is:

 Things are a little more complex with the Amazon Echo.
-Asking Alexa to play ambient sounds encourages her to offer up a range of 'skills', such as Ambient Noise by Invoked Apps LLC.
-This skill has a huge range of sounds to choose from, including rain, thunderstorm, airplane, city, rainforest, wind and shower – plus some unusual ones like hair dryer, washing machine and heartbeat.
+Asking Alexa to play ambient sounds encourages her to offer up sounds from various skills made by third-party developers.
+These skills, like the aptly-named Ambient Sounds by Invoke Apps, have a huge range of sounds to choose from, including rain, thunderstorm, airplane, city, rainforest, wind and shower – plus some unusual ones like a hair dryer, washing machine and heartbeat.

 All you have to do is ask Alexa to find the skill (or enable it here) and say: "Alexa, ask Ambient Noise to play [sound name]."
 You can also specify how long you want the sound to last.

 Both platforms are also good for meditation, with access to guided classes from the likes of Calm and Headspace aimed specifically at helping you sleep.